brandon-rhodes/pycon-sql-tutorial/exercises.rst

 ..
 Introduce GROUP BY and show how it can produce multiple rows, all of which have a COUNT(*) summary.
 Also show SUM().

 a.
-Write a single query
+Write a single query that shows how many men, and how many women, have ever had roles in film.

+..
+SELECT gender, count(*) FROM actor GROUP BY 1;

-average length of film name in different decades?
+b.
+What was the average length of a film's name in 1905?  …in 1990?

-most common movie name
+..
+SELECT sum(length(title)) / count(*) FROM movie WHERE year = 1990;

 c.
-What is the maximum number of movies to share a single name?
+What is the most common movie name ever?

-d.
-Following up on (3b): In how many years has there been at least one movie released?

-e.
-Which character name is the most common out of all of the roles ever played in a movie?
+..
+SELECT count(*), title FROM movie GROUP BY 2 ORDER BY 1 DESC LIMIT 10;

+d. … character name ever?

+..
+SELECT count(*), role FROM role GROUP BY 2 ORDER BY 1 DESC LIMIT 10;

-4. Joining up
+5. Joining up
 -------------

 ..
 Show how JOIN lets you create an N×M table that combines two real tables, but how a WHERE clause can reduce the N×M to an interesting set of rows.
-Note that field names can (and sometimes must) now be qualified with their table name.
+Note that field names can (and, in real life, sometimes must) now be qualified with their table name.

 a.
 Which movies have featured a character named “King Arthur”?

+..
+SELECT * FROM movie JOIN role ON (movie.id = movie_id)
+   WHERE role = 'King Arthur';

 b.
 Which actors have played a character named “King Arthur”?

+..
+SELECT * FROM actor JOIN role ON (actor.id = actor_id)
+   WHERE role = 'King Arthur';

 c.
+Which movie had the largest cast ever?

+..
+SELECT COUNT(*), title
+   FROM movie JOIN role ON (movie.id = movie_id)
+   GROUP BY 2 ORDER BY 1 DESC LIMIT 10;

 d.
+Which 12 actors hold the record for being credited in the most movies?

+..
+SELECT COUNT(*), name
+   FROM actor JOIN role ON (actor.id = actor_id)
+   GROUP BY 2 ORDER BY 1 DESC LIMIT 10;

 e.
+Which actors have most often reprised the same role, bringing it back in movie after movie?

+..
+SELECT count(*), name, role FROM actor JOIN role ON (actor.id = actor_id)
+   GROUP BY 2, 3 ORDER BY 1 DESC LIMIT 10;

 5. what
 -------